skypjack/entt/README.md

 source projects based on `EnTT` and did not hold back when it came to documenting them.

-[Here](https://github.com/skypjack/entt/wiki/EnTT-in-Action) you can find and incomplete list of games, applications and articles that can be used as a reference.
+[Here](https://github.com/skypjack/entt/wiki/EnTT-in-Action) you can find an incomplete list of games, applications and articles that can be used as a reference.